firebolt-db/godocs/docs/Overview/indexes/using-indexes.md

 PARTITION BY DATE_TRUNC('month', checkout_date);
 ```

-In the previous example, the new `librarybooks` table is partitioned by the month of `checkout_date`, so that Firebolt can prune irrelevant partitions and speed up queries for specific date ranges.
+In this example, the table is partitioned by the month of `checkout_date`, allowing Firebolt to skip entire months of data when queries filter by date ranges.

-You can **drop** an existing partition as shown in the following code example, which removes a partition for January 1, 2023:
+To **drop** an existing partition, use `ALTER TABLE ...
+DROP PARTITION`.
+For example, to remove all records for January 2023:

 ``` sql
 ALTER TABLE borrowedbooks
 DROP PARTITION '2023-01-01';
 ```

+This removes the physical partition corresponding to data from that month.

 #### Suggested indexes and partitions

 If you understand your data and query patterns, you should select high-cardinality columns frequently used in `WHERE`, `JOIN`, or `GROUP BY` clauses to minimize the amount of data scanned and improve query efficiency.

 If you don’t know how to effectively select a primary index or partition your data, you can use Firebolt's [RECOMMEND_DDL]({% link sql_reference/commands/queries/recommend_ddl.md %}) tool to provide automated insights. `RECOMMEND_DDL` will make recommendations to optimize database performance by analyzing your query patterns and suggesting the most efficient configurations for primary indexes and partitioning.
 By examining historical query data, the tool identifies columns frequently used in filtering, grouping, or aggregating operations and recommends appropriate primary indexes and partition keys.
 These suggestions help reduce the amount of data scanned during queries, enabling faster execution and improved resource utilization.

 `RECOMMEND_DDL` is particularly useful in complex environments where query patterns evolve over time.
 By reviewing historical query data, Firebolt identifies columns that are frequently used in filtering or aggregation and recommends appropriate primary index and partitioning strategies.